demisto/content/Packs/OPNSense/Integrations/OPNSense/README.md

-Manage OPNsense Firewall. \nFor more information see OPNsense documentation.\nOPNsense is an open source, easy-to-use and easy-to-build HardenedBSD based firewall and routing platform.
+Manage OPNsense Firewall.
+For more information see OPNsense documentation.
+OPNsense is an open source, easy-to-use and easy-to-build HardenedBSD based firewall and routing platform.
 This integration was integrated and tested with version xx of OPNSense

 ## Configure OPNSense on Cortex XSOAR